 Mr. Peng Ou, our founder and chairman of our Board of Directors, Mr. Tongbo Liu, our chief executive officer and director, and certain of our senior management and employees will collectively beneficially own all of our issued and outstanding Class C ordinary shares immediately upon the completion of this offering.
-These Class C ordinary shares will constitute approximately % of our total issued and outstanding share capital and

-% of the aggregate voting power of our total issued and outstanding share capital immediately upon the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental.
-In addition, upon the completion of this offering, up to 120,394 ordinary shares (constituting % of our total issued and outstanding share capital and % of the aggregate voting power of our total issued and outstanding approximately share capital immediately upon the completion of this offering, assuming the underwriters do not exercise their over-allotment options, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental) reserved and issuable upon the exercise of options granted pursuant to our equity incentive plan adopted in October 2017 shall be, upon issuance of such ordinary shares, designated as Class C ordinary shares, the voting power of which will be held by certain of our senior employees.
-Immediately upon the completion of this offering, PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund, will beneficially own all of our issued and outstanding Class B ordinary shares, which will constitute approximately % of our total issued and outstanding share capital and % of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental.
+Based on the initial public offering price of US\$11.50 per ADS, these Class C ordinary shares will constitute approximately 61.7% of our total issued and outstanding share capital and 84.9% of the aggregate voting power of our total issued and outstanding share capital immediately upon the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental.
+In addition, upon the completion of this offering, up to 120,394 ordinary shares reserved and issuable upon the exercise of options granted pursuant to our equity incentive plan adopted in October 2017 shall be, upon issuance of such ordinary shares, designated as Class C ordinary shares, the voting power of which will be held by certain of our senior employees.
+Immediately upon the completion of this offering, based on the initial public offering price of US\$11.50 per ADS, PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund, will beneficially own all of our issued and outstanding Class B ordinary shares, which will constitute approximately 12.0% of our total issued and outstanding share capital and 11.5% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental.